sous-chefs/percona/README.md

 Installs the [Percona
 MySQL](http://www.percona.com/software/percona-server) client and/or
 server components.
-(We are attempting to leverage the official Opscode MySQL cookbook as much as possible.)
+(We are attempting to leverage the Sous-Chefs MySQL cookbook as much as possible.)

 Optionally installs: